yoher/robot-joy2/README.md

 # ROS2 Mecanum Robot Workspace

-A ROS2 workspace for controlling a mecanum-wheeled robot with comprehensive joystick teleoperation, servo control, and hardware interfaces.
+A ROS2 workspace for controlling a mecanum-wheeled robot with comprehensive joystick teleoperation, servo control, camera streaming, and hardware interfaces.

 ## Workspace Overview